veenoise/VirusInImage/README.md

 # Virus in image

-This repository is for my activity in out Elective 1: Cybersecurity.
+This repository is for my activity in our Elective: Cybersecurity.
 The goal of this activity is to hide code inside an image using diffent tools and methods.

 In this activity, I was able to hide code inside the image using the following: